If you are among the thousands of employees laid off or furloughed, you may be looking for a solution to your overwhelming debt.

 - All other debt-relief options have been exhausted

 The requirements and guidelines for debt settlement and bankruptcy can be complex.
-As an experienced debt relief attorney, I can ensure you understand which options are most beneficial for you.
+As an experienced attorney, I can ensure you understand which options are most beneficial for you.
 Contact me today to schedule a free consultation.
 We can chat via phone or video conference if you prefer not to come to one of our local offices.
 If you ready to climb out of debt, let’s talk about your options.